-Engineering testing software installed on the notebook can provide continuous transmitting RF signal.
-This RF signal utilized in SAR measurement is continuous wave (CW) and its crest factor is 1.
-The measurements were performed on the lowest, middle, and highest channel, i.e. channel 1, channel 6, and channel 11 for each testing position.
+The data rates for SAR testing are 11Mbps for 802.11b and 6Mbps for 802.11g and 802.11n.
+Engineering testing software installed on the EUT can provide continuous transmitting RF signal.
+This RF signal utilized in SAR measurement has almost 100% duty cycle and its crest factor is 1.
+The measurements were performed on the lowest, middle, and highest channel, i.e. channel 1, channel 6, and channel 11 for BW 20MHz; channel 3, channel 6, channel 9 for BW 40MHz.
+However, measurements were performed only on the middle channel if the SAR is below 3 dB of limit.